-Technical provisions under the SST are the amount of capital TRZ needs to hold in reserve for claims and premiums net of commissions and other expenses in order to fulfil all future liabilities arising out of its reinsurance contracts.
+Technical provisions under the SST are the amount of capital TRZ needs to hold in reserve in order to fulfil all future liabilities arising out of its reinsurance contracts, taking into account cash-flows arising out of premiums, acquisition costs and other expenses.

-Best estimate liabilities are the probability weighted average of future cash flows, discounted back to the relevant balance sheet date using risk free discount rates.
+Best estimate liabilities are the probability-weighted average of future cash flows, discounted back to the relevant balance sheet date using risk-free discount rates.